SunilVeeravalli/XIRR_in_R/README.md

 XIRR is a financial function available in Excel.
 The drawback with Excel's XIRR is that it will show the 0% XIRR as a default for negative returns.

 For use in R, I have written this code which calculates XIRR for both positive and negative returns.
+For the XIRR calculation in Python, please check my repository: **XIRR_in_Pyton**

 I hope you find my xirr function useful.